MarkMindCkm/obsidian-markmind/README.md

 ## Introduction

-Obsidian mark mind is a mind map, outline, and PDF annotate tool based on Obsidian API.
+Obsidian mark mind is a mind map, outline, and PDF annotate tool based on Obsidian API

 ### Features:
 - Links